-- 1-3 days of Out-of-School Suspension - Parent is notified of student being assigned Out-of-School Suspension (OSS).
+- 1-3 days of In-School or Out-of-School Suspension (administration discretion) - Parent notified of student having been assigned In-School or Out-of-School Suspension (OSS).
 Both parent and student will be required to meet with administrator(s), possible disenrollment.